-If you’re Independent vs Co-dependent and what that means for your divorce moving forward.
+If you’re independent vs. co-dependent, and what that means for your divorce moving forward.

-You\’re Not as Independant as You Think
+You’re Not as Independent as You Think.

 Regardless of how hard we try to be independent and self-sufficient at all times.
-There will be times when we lean on others; our family and friends are there to support us through life\’s trials and tribulations.
+There will be times when we lean on others; our family and friends are there to support us through life’s trials and tribulations.

 Stop Being Co-dependent and Get Your Life Back